Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Given the first two numbers A and B, that have been drawn by Chef, what should be 3-rd number that should be drawn by the Chef in order to win the game?

 Note that it is possible that Chef cannot win the game, no matter what is the 3-rd number.
 In such cases, report −1 as the answer.

+DAY 35:
+Qualify the round
+In a coding contest, there are two types of problems:

+Easy problems, which are worth 1 point each
+Hard problems, which are worth 2 points each
+To qualify for the next round, a contestant must score at least X points.
+Chef solved A Easy problems and B Hard problems.
+Will Chef qualify or not?